awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

               - !GetAtt myTargetGroup.TargetGroupFullName
 ```

-### Declaring a scheduled action for a Lambda function<a name="w8978ab1c27c21c15c23c17"></a>
+### Declaring a scheduled action for a Lambda function<a name="w9005ab1c27c21c15c23c17"></a>

 This snippet registers the provisioned concurrency for a function alias \([AWS::Lambda::Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-alias.html)\) named `BLUE` using the [AWS::ApplicationAutoScaling::ScalableTarget](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html) resource\.
 It also creates a scheduled action with a recurring schedule using a cron expression\.

 It uses the [Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html) and [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) intrinsic functions in the `RoleARN` property to specify the ARN of the service\-linked role\.
-It uses the [Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) intrinsic function to construct the `ResourceId` property with the logical name of the AWS::Lambda::Function or AWS::Serverless::Function resource that is specified in the same template\.
+It uses the [Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) intrinsic function to construct the `ResourceId` property with the logical name of the `AWS::Lambda::Function` or `AWS::Serverless::Function` resource that is specified in the same template\.

 You can't allocate provisioned concurrency on an alias that points to the unpublished version \($LATEST\)\.